epigen/scrnaseq_processing_seurat/README.md

 | Seurat         | https://doi.org/10.1016/j.cell.2021.04.048        |
 | Snakemake      | https://doi.org/10.12688/f1000research.29032.2    |

-# Methods
+# 🔬 Methods
 This is a template for the Methods section of a scientific publication and is intended to serve as a starting point.
 Only retain paragraphs relevant to your analysis.
 References [ref] to the respective publications are curated in the software table above.
-Versions (ver) have to be read out from the respective conda environment specifications (workflow/envs/\*.yaml file) or post execution in the result directory (/envs/scrnaseq_processing_seurat/\*.yaml).
+Versions (ver) have to be read out from the respective conda environment specifications (`workflow/envs/*.yaml file`) or post-execution in the result directory (`scrnaseq_processing_seurat/envs/*.yaml`).
 Parameters that have to be adapted depending on the data or workflow configurations are denoted in squared brackets e.g., [X].

 The outlined analyses were performed using the R package Seurat (ver) [ref] unless stated otherwise.